-I hear, I forget.
-I see, I remember.
-I do, I understand. - Chinese Proverb
+I hear, I forget.I see, I remember.I do, I understand.- Chinese Proverb

-Quizzes There will be seven one-hour quizzes - they are all included on the tentative schedule.
+Quizzes There will be seven 50-minute timed quizzes - they are all included on the tentative schedule.
 The lowest of your seven quiz scores will be dropped.
-The comprehensive final exam will be given at Noon on Thursday, December 13.
-The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
+The comprehensive final exam will be given at Noon on Thursday, May 16.
+The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and since this exam falls late in finals week also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
+In other words, plan your travel arrangements accordingly.